sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 ```

-Here we introduce a `Dist::Zilla` utlitity, `authordeps`.
+Here we introduce a `Dist::Zilla` built-in utility, `authordeps`.
 It scans your
 `dist.ini` for plugins and determines the CPAN modules needed by the plugins it
 finds.
 The `--missing` switch will produce a list of missing modules.
 In the
 command above, we pipe that list into the `cpanm` cammand to install them.
 Obviously, you'll need `cpanm` installed to take advantage of this shortcut.

 Let's test out the shortcut.
-Add the following test plugins to the end of the
+In the `App::sayhi` work area, add the following
-`dist.ini` file for the `App::sayhi` distribution:
+test plugins to the end of the `dist.ini` file:

 ```